Log in

 CLICK HERE to join us for our weekend open mic stream parties to raise money for musicians, artists, and performers.

-If you would like more information about our coworking space, collaboration space or any of the current program initiatives or have an idea of your own you would like to initiate please email This email address is being protected from spambots.
-You need JavaScript enabled to view it.
+If you would like more information about any of the current program initiatives or have an idea of your own you would like to initiate with "BIC Media Labs" (formerly Business Innovation Center), please email This email address is being protected from spambots.
+You need JavaScript enabled to view it..

 IMG 4067 InPixio2019 has been a transitional year for the Business Innovation Center.
 We finally completed the core renovations of our Cafe expansion and started building our education programming model.
 We have assembled a fantastic STEAM Team to help us deliver a wide range of expertise and fun into our programs.